 Om Shri GuruBhyo Namah.
 Jai Khyapa Parampara.

-Prayer from your eternal dasa, sevak and putra Ashish.
+Prayer from your eternal dasa, sevak, and putra, Ashish.

 Jai Ma Adya Mahakali, Jai Ma Krishna, Jai Kalabhairava